-On October 11, 2017, this loan was again renewed as agreed previously between Vidrala and the financial institutions on 1 August 2017.
-The applicable interest rate was maintained, but there were changes to the repayment period and maturity, which was extended to September 13, 2023.
-The amount was also increased by Euros 150 million, Euros 50 million in a long-term loan and Euros 100 in a revolving credit facility, for the acquisition of Santos Barosa Vidros, S.A. paid out on October 13, 2017 through subsidiary Inverbeira Sociedad Promoción de Empresas, S.A.
-As the terms of the new loan are not substantially different from the previous one (the percentage difference between the present value of the cash flows of the new financial liability compared to the amended one is 0.1%), it is considered an amendment of the previous loan, rather than an exchange of liabilities (see note 3 (f)).
+On October 11, 2017 and for the acquisition of Santos Barosa Vidros, S.A. paid out on October 13, 2017 through the subsidiary Inverbeira Sociedad Promoción de Empresas, S.A, this loan was again renewed as agreed previously between Vidrala and the financial institutions on 1 August 2017.
+The applicable interest rate was maintained, but there were changes to the repayment period and maturity, which was extended to September

+13, 2023.
+The amount was also increased by Euros 150 million, Euros 50 million in a long-term loan and Euros 100 in a revolving credit facility.
+As the terms of the new loan are not substantially different from the previous one (the percentage difference between the present value of the cash flows of the new financial liability compared to the amended one is 0.1%), it is considered an amendment of the previous loan, rather than an exchange of liabilities.